Top 6 Non Addictive Anti Anxiety Medications

 Buspirone is a non-addictive and non-narcotic medication that works similarly to an SSRI.
-Buspirone only affects one subtype of serotonin receptor within the brain, ultimately leading to fewer side effects.
-Buspirone is an ideal medication for those who are struggling with mild to moderate anxiety.
+Buspirone only affects one serotonin receptor subtype within the brain, leading to fewer side effects.
+Buspirone is an ideal medication for those struggling with mild to moderate anxiety.

 Buspirone medication is available under the brand name BuSpar.
 Buspirone is a slow-acting substance.
 Buspirone acclamation can take up to 6 weeks to feel its effects but has a lower risk for dependence.